- About Us

-To advance the standards of theory and practice in the fields of measurement and control through:
+To advance the standards of theory and practice in the fields of automation through:

-Recognition - The achievement of the highest possible industry recognition for the Society and its members
+Recognition – The achievement of the highest possible industry recognition for the SAIMC and its members

-Stature and Status - Enhancing the stature and status of members and Patrons
+Stature and Status – Enhancing the stature and status of members and Patron members

 Recruitment – Encouraging recruitment to the industry

-Education - Ensuring that adequate standards of education, and appropriate curricula are available at secondary and tertiary levels of education, and promoting mentorship programmes.
+Education – Ensuring that adequate standards of education, and appropriate curricula are available or developed at secondary and tertiary levels of education, and promoting mentor-ship programs.

-Continuing Education and Training - Encouraging continuing education and training to ensure that the knowledge and skills of all members are continually developed and refreshed.
+Continuing Education and Training – Encouraging continuing education and training to ensure that the knowledge and skills of all members are continually updated, further developed and refreshed.